-The Pupil Premium is an allocation of money that is given to schools to specifically assist children who fall into at least one of the following groups:
+The Pupil Premium was introduced in 2011 and is an allocation of money that is given to schools to specifically assist children who fall into at least one of the following groups:

 - They are currently eligible for free school meals (FSM)